Frequently Asked Questions about CounselingQuestions to ask when interviewing counselors before you start working with one.

 How would you describe your style as a counselor or therapist?

 This question will also give you a sense of how sessions will go with a particular therapist.
 In addition, it will help you understand whether this therapist may be a good match for you personally, and be someone you can trust and work with.
-I (Cathy) will share my own style with you, as I think this will help you see what I mean by this question most clearly.
+I (Cathy) will share a little about my own style with you, as I think this will help you see what I mean by this question most clearly.

 One aspect of my style is that I tend to take an indirect or collaborative approach in working with clients.
 More than anything else, this means that I avoid telling anyone what to do.
 I consider it more important to support you and your decisions for yourself.
 I believe my clients have all the knowledge and intuitiveness within themselves to make their way through the challenges of life.
 Of course I will offer suggestions, ideas, and my impressions, but ultimately the therapy is for you.
 My role is to provide compassion, care, guidance and teaching among many other things, but certainly not to tell people how to live or impose my own judgments on them.